Using 2FA API

 The following diagram shows the workflow for the OTP verification process over the 2FA API.

 The application represents a set of parameters that configure how 2FA traffic is sent.
-You can have separate applications for separate services.
-You may also have separate applications for the same service but different use cases in case they require different configuration.
+You can have separate applications for different services.
+Additionally, you can define separate applications for the same service to address different use cases that require unique configurations.

 Request body example: